-In addition, some people experience mild flu-like symptoms for one to two days after vaccination.
+In addition, some people experience mild flu-like symptoms for 1 to 2 days after vaccination.
 This can include weakness, body aches, or a fever, but this isn’t the flu.

 Symptoms of a reaction occur within a few hours of vaccination.
-If you have symptoms of an allergic reaction, see a doctor immediately.
+If you do have symptoms of an allergic reaction, seek immediate medical attention.

 In rare cases, Guillain-Barré syndrome may develop within days or weeks of a vaccination.

 Guillain- Barré syndrome is a neurological disorder where the body’s immune system attacks the peripheral nervous system.
 This condition can cause muscle weakness and paralysis.